UPDATED 13/04/2026

 If eating at home, why not try Sprout Health?
 Based in an old print house, it is popular for one-pot meals such as delicious daals.
 The cakes are pretty tasty, too, and you can buy healthy store cupboard staples.

-Don’t forget Gilmore’s for mini-golf (great to entertain the kids) tacos, tequila and beer.
+Don’t forget Rosa’s for mini-golf (great to entertain the kids) and American-Italian inspired plates.
 For casual dining on the coast, Great Western Beach is a burger and surf paradise.
+Try Pachanga for authentic Mexican food near the town centre, serving up tasty tacos and more.

 Escape to the water’s edge for fine dining at luxurious Lewinnick Lodge, which is home to classic Cornish dishes and seafood specials, with the bonus of spectacular cliff edge views over the Atlantic ocean.